whatwg/streams/README.md

 Please add your name to the Acknowledgments section in your first pull request, even for trivial fixes.
 The names are sorted lexicographically.

-For guidelines specific to this specification, see [CONTRIBUTING.md](CONTRIBUTING.md).

-Additionally, for any normative changes, we'll also want to change the tests and reference
+For formatting specific to this standard, see [CONTRIBUTING.md](CONTRIBUTING.md).
+Additionally, for any normative changes, we'll also want to change the tests and reference implementation:
-implementation:

 ## Tests